‘Brutalism has finally come of age’: C20 hails decision to list Southbank Centre after 35-year battle

 Source: Morley von Sternberg

-The heritage group and Historic England had recommended the Brutalist gallery and performance space complex for listing on six occasions since 1991 but the bids have been consistently rejected by the secretary of state.
+The Twentieth Century Society and Historic England have recommended the Brutalist gallery and performance space complex for listing on six occasions since 1991 but the bids have been consistently rejected by the secretary of state.